Workers’ Compensation Lawyers

 - All other employers with five or more employees

-It is illegal for employers to charge employees for any portion of their workers’ compensation premiums.
+Additionally, according to state workers’ compensation law, it is illegal for employers to charge employees for any portion of their workers’ comp insurance premiums.

 What does workers’ compensation cover?